 In addition, the Employment Agreements provide for additional severance payments and benefits upon a termination of a named executive's employment without "cause" or for "good reason" within one year following a change in control (in other words, only on a so-called "double trigger" basis).
 We believe that providing change in control benefits reduces the reluctance of our named executive officers to pursue potential change in control transactions that may be in our best interest while simultaneously preserving neutrality in negotiating and executing transactions that are favorable to us.
-Since 2011, the Compensation Committee has maintained a policy that it will not include gross-up payments for excise taxes as a result of a change in control.
-Details regarding severance payments and benefits payable upon a termination of a named executive officer's employment following a change in control are described under "Executive Compensation Tables-Employment Agreements" and "- Potential Payments Upon Termination or Change in Control."
+Since 2011, the Compensation Committee has maintained a policy that it will not include gross-up payments for excise taxes as a result of a change in control pursuant to any new employment agreement.
+Accordingly, the Evans Employment Agreement does not include any provision to provide gross-up payments for excise taxes as a result of a change in control.
+Details regarding severance payments and benefits payable upon a termination of a named executive officer's employment following a change in control are described under "Executive Compensation Tables-Employment Agreements" and "-Potential Payments Upon Termination or Change in Control."